Family and Consumer Sciences Courses

 Principles of flat pattern method; pattern alteration; original pattern design; completed garment.
 Prerequisite: FCS 133 or consent of instructor.

 Consumer-oriented study of textiles emphasizing fibers, yarns, fabric constructions, and finishes.
 Two hours of lecture and two hours of laboratory per week.

 FCS 235 - Apparel Product Development and Analysis

 Examines the processes of apparel product development and quality analysis.
 Emphasis is place on apparel design elements in relation to appearance, performance, and cost.
-Prerequisites: FCS 133, FCS 233.
+Prerequisite: FCS 133, FCS 233.

 FCS 246 - Family Systems and Applications

 Study of family systems and management theory with application of concepts in the near environment of family and consumer.
-Prerequisites: FCS 140.
+Prerequisite: FCS 140.

 FCS 270 - Special Event Planning

 Study of event planning, implementation, and evaluation. "